JetsonHacks

 The wiring is straightforward.
 Before starting, make sure that there is no power to the Jetson.
 Wire the cable according to your Jetson Nano style version:

-Jetson Nano B01, Jetson Nano 2GB, Jetson Xavier Nx
+Jetson Nano B01, Jetson Nano 2GB, Jetson Xavier NX, Jetson Orin Nano

 The serial debug console is available on the J50 header on the Jetson Nano.
 The J50 header is located on the edge of the carrier board opposite the I/O connectors.
 The connector is underneath the Jetson module, directly below the SD Card reader.